Thrasher-Software/pokerogue/ADDING_POKEMON_GUIDE.md

 - Node.js and npm installed
 - TexturePacker installed (for regenerating sprite atlases)
 - Basic understanding of TypeScript
-- Sprite assets prepared (40x30 icons, battle sprites, back sprites)
+- Sprite assets prepared (40x30 icons, battle sprites, back sprites, shiny versions for each)

 ## Step 1: Choose Species ID

 Choose an ID that doesn't conflict with existing Pokémon:
 - Regular Pokémon: 1-1025
-- Custom/Fan Pokémon: 8000+ range recommended
+- IDs above 2000 are separated into blocks for regional forms.
-- Check existing IDs in `src/enums/species.ts`
+- To add a new Pokemon, you can place it directly after the Pecharunt in the enum and when you define the species data.
+This will place your pokemon at number 1026.

 ## Step 2: Add Species Enum Entry